Healthcare Businesses More Valuable in South Florida

-- This compares to another home healthcare entity called a nurse registry, which only may provide non-skilled services but with a much lower regulatory burden.
+- This compares to another home healthcare entity called a nurse registry, which only may provide non-skilled services (and with a much lower regulatory burden).

 - A home health agency must provide the patient with supervisory visits by a Registered Nurse, employ a Director of Nursing, have an on-call nurse on duty, and directly manage and supervise all their caregivers.

 - A nurse registry has no such regulatory requirements.

 - The caregivers (both skilled and non-skilled) working for a home health agency must be W2 employees, with the agency covering all insurance, payroll costs, and training expenses.

 - The caregivers (only non-skilled) working for a nurse registry may be 1099 independent contractors.

 - Because the home health agency has strict accountability for their caregivers, there are many record keeping, quality assurance, and supervisory tasks required and enforced by AHCA via periodic visits and inspections.